In my last post I discussed the controversy about soy. Here are the 7 reasons to avoid soy products like the plague.

 Lectins are also present in soy and may cause clumping of the red blood cells, which is bad in and of itself, but may also cause immunologic reactions.

 5 – Soy contains phytochemicals called isoflavones, including genistein and daidzein.
-These are said to be adaptogens — that is, they can block estrogen levels that are too high and so protect against diseases such as cancer, and they can raise low hormone (estrogen) levels to protect against menopausal symptoms in women.
+These are said to be adaptogens – that is, they can block estrogen levels that are too high and so protect against diseases such as cancer.
+Alternatively, they can raise low hormone (estrogen) levels to protect against menopausal symptoms in women.

 But, by affecting hormone levels, isoflavones can also potentially promote hormone sensitive cancers in certain people.
 The studies are conflicting and it is possible that they affect individuals differently.

 These phytochemicals are also important to the issue of baby formula.
 The Weston Price Foundation is adamantly opposed to the use of soy baby formulas as they can cause hormone disruption in the tiny infant.

 Would you want to give an infant estrogen?
 Especially not a male infant.